 Mount Vernon’s Voice at the State Level: Called to serve the people of Washington State by Governor Jay Inslee on the SR 530 Landslide Commission, Jill added her perspective on crisis management to the Commission report.

 Advisory Boards: An active advisory board member of Next Century Cities, Mayor Boudreau traveled to New York, California and Washington D.C. to advocate on behalf of cities across the nation for broadband (fiber optic) infrastructure.

 - Culture of Accountability, Kindness & Respect: Perhaps Jill’s greatest strength is her ability to act with kindness, even in the most challenging circumstances, and to inspire her staff to do the same.
-Programs within departments that teach leadership and courtesy are a hallmark of her mayoral tenure—and are a source of pride for city residents.
 She holds herself to a high standard and other elected officials as well.